steppi/steppi.github.io/_posts/2023-12-05-scipy-fortran-bio-applications.md

 #### __ARPACK and PROPACK__: <small>sparse linear algebra</small>
+ARPACK is a numerical library for solving eigenvalue problems for large sparse or structured matrices [[59]](#59).
+Similarly, PROPACK is a library for singular value decomposition problems for large sparse or structured matrices [[60]](#60).
 Sparse eigenvalue and singular value decomposition problems are essential for dealing with large, sparse matrices (where most elements are zero) which are common in biomedical data.
+Recent applications from papers citing ARPACK include identification of genetic loci associated with risk of major depression [[61]](#61), coping with uncertainty when making inferences from low depth next generation sequencing data [[62]](#62), and establishing a link between clinical outcome of cancer and the immune contexture [[63]](#63).
+Recent applications from papers citing PROPACK include medical imaging resolution enhancement [[64]](#64), assembly of haplotypes (clusters of genes which tend to vary together) from next generation sequence data [[65]](#65), and dimensionality reduction of single cell RNASeq data [[66]](#66).

 #### __AMOS, cdflib, and specfun__: <small>special functions</small>
-AMOS computes Bessel functions, cdflib inverse cumulative distribution functions (CDFs) of common statistical distributions, and specfun is used in SciPy for special functions of a complex variable.
+AMOS computes Bessel functions [[67]](#67), cdflib inverse cumulative distribution functions (CDFs) of common statistical distributions [[68]](#68), and specfun [[69]](#69) is used in SciPy for special functions of a complex variable.
 Inverse CDFs have clear statistical applications.
-Bessel functions and other special functions of mathematical physics have uses in biophysical modeling.
+Bessel functions and other special functions of mathematical physics appear frequently in biophysical modeling.
+These are fundamental functions with a wide range of applications.
+The Fortran implementations SciPy relies on have a host of numerical issues, both subtle and obvious, as can be seen by searching for issues tagged with `special` on the SciPy GitHub repo.

 #### __mvndist__: <small>multivariate normal distribution function</small>
-Important for statistics.
+Multivariate normal probability computation software from Alan Genz [[70]](#70).
+The normal, or Gaussian distribution is of critical importance in statistics, it maximizes the entropy among distributions with a given mean and covariance matrix and due to the Central Limit Theorem, its presence is ubitiquous.

 ### References
 <a id="1">[1]</a>
 Pauli Virtanen, Ralf Gommers, Travis E. Oliphant, Matt Haberland, Tyler Reddy, David Cournapeau, Evgeni Burovski, Pearu Peterson, Warren Weckesser, Jonathan Bright, Stéfan J. van der Walt, Matthew Brett, Joshua Wilson, K. Jarrod Millman, Nikolay Mayorov, Andrew R. J. Nelson, Eric Jones, Robert Kern, Eric Larson, CJ Carey, İlhan Polat, Yu Feng, Eric W. Moore, Jake VanderPlas, Denis Laxalde, Josef Perktold, Robert Cimrman, Ian Henriksen, E.A.
 Quintero, Charles R Harris, Anne M. Archibald, Antônio H. Ribeiro, Fabian Pedregosa, Paul van Mulbregt, and SciPy 1.0 Contributors.
 (2020) SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python.
 Nature Methods, 17(3), 261-272.

 <a id="2">[2]</a>